 If you’re just joining us, last week I learned that jawbreakers can explode when heated in a microwave.
 This week, I’m going to find out why.
 What happens in a microwave that makes jawbreakers explode?

-Last week, when The Eleven-Year-Old and I came home from school, we discovered our normally droopy cat on high alert.
-When you are used to coming…
+Last week, when The Eleven-Year-Old and I came home from school, we discovered our normally sleepy cat on high alert.
+Turns out there was an opossum in our backyard.
+“Oh no,” said my 11-year-old daughter.
+“Is it time to freak out?”

 Thinking about composting your potentially E.coli infected romaine?
 Do me a favor.
 Don’t.
 At least not this time around.
 Here’s why.